Escape the New York City and Go Apple Picking on Long Island, New York!

-This family farm started back in the 1640s where they were originally selling milk from their cattle.
+This family farm started back in the 1640s when they were originally selling milk from their cattle.
 Present-day, the owners are 11th and 12th generation keeping the farm going!

 You can pay cash or credit card (Visa/Mastercard), and admission gets you a 5 lb bag for $14 or a 20 lb bag for $49 USD.

 They are open on Friday- Sunday 10 AM-5:30 PM and the last apple bags will be sold at 5 PM.
 You can get the latest announcements on Milk Pail Apple Orchard here.

 Address: 50 Horsemill Lane, Water Mill, NY

 Phone Number: 631-537-2565

 Woodside Orchards is another great spot to go apple picking on Long Island.
 They have two locations on Long Island’s North Fork; Jamesport and Aqurbogue.